 Office Ergonomics or The Lack of It : Part I

 A large number of people who seek medical help for their musculoskeletal problems usually present with neck, shoulder and back pains.
-These clients are often deskbound at work and with the increase use of computers, it is no wonder the incidence of spinal pains is on the rise.
+These clients are often deskbound at work.
+With the increase use of computers, it is no wonder the incidence of spinal pains is on the rise.

-The repetitive stress associated with our work environment can be minimized with an understanding of the flaws of mass produced furniture, combine with a little effort and common sense in altering and re-organizing our work station.
-Below are some of the complaints most office workers express.
+The repetitive stress associated with our work environment can be minimized with an understanding of the flaws of mass produced furniture; combined with a little effort and common sense in altering and re-organizing our work station.
+Below are some of the office complaints regarding ergonomics most office workers express.

 When I work at the desk, my shoulder muscles become tight and achy.
 I have a huge knot in my shoulder muscles.
 Get a sore neck at the end of the day.

 Most tables and work benches are made far too tall for our Asian build as the parts to the furniture are cut to anglo-saxon fit.
 Most table heights are between 75cm to 80cm high, where 69 cm is more appropriate for Asians.
 This means that for the majority in Singapore, people are working with their arms elevated and stretched forward, leading to an overuse and constant activation of their Upper Trapezius and Levator Scapulae.

 These two muscles are designed to be movers – to raise the shoulders or to pull the head back to the centre.
 They perform poorly when tasked for activities that require muscle endurance like elevating the arm up constantly as demanded by the current work station design.